-Take children as scheduled to complete a full course of immunizations (BCG, DTP, OPV and measles before their first birthday.
+&lt;sup>104 (1) Take children as scheduled to complete a full course of immunizations (BCG, DTP, OPV and measles before their first birthday.
 (2).
 Breastfeed infants exclusively for six months.
 (3).
 Starting at six months of age, feed children freshly prepared energy- and nutrient-rich complementary foods, while continuing to breastfeed up to two years or longer.
 (4).
 Ensure that children receive adequate amounts of micronutrients (vitamin A, iron, and zinc in particular), either in their diet or through supplementation.
 (5).
 Dispose of feces, including children's feces, safely; and wash hands after defecation, before preparing meals, and before feeding children.
 (6).
 Protect children in malaria-endemic areas, by ensuring that they sleep under insecticide-treated bednets.
 (7).
 Continue to feed and offer more fluids, including breast milk, to children when they are sick.
 (8).
 Give sick children appropriate home treatment for infections.
 (9).
 Recognize when sick children need treatment outside the home and seek care from appropriate providers.
 (10).
 Follow health workers' advice about treatment, follow-up, and referral.
 (11).
-Promote mental and social facilitation of regular multisectoral nutrition coordination meetings at LGU level, and regular supervision); and studies, surveys, and citizen engagement activities to assess operational effectiveness of the convergence approach.
-The component will also finance the independent verification of PBC achievements by an independent academic/research institution.
-The project will also support capacity-building activities to systematically include and collect ethnicity data into different health and nutrition surveys at the national and local level.
+Promote mental and social development by responding to a child's needs for care, and through talking, playing, and providing a stimulating environment.
+(12).
+Ensure that every pregnant woman has adequate antenatal care.
+This includes her having at least four antenatal visits with an appropriate health care provider, and receiving the recommended doses of the tetanus toxoid vaccination.